Impact Factor 5.640 | CiteScore 7.3

 Electronic ISSN: 1664-302X

 Indexed in: Chemical Abstracts Service (CAS), CrossRef, DOAJ, Google Scholar, PubMed, PubMed Central (PMC), Scopus

 PMCID: all published articles receive a PMCID

 Frontiers in Microbiology is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Microbiology welcome submission of the following article types: Book Review, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Technology Report, Policy Brief, Protocols, Erratum, Systematic Review, Case Report, Classification, Clinical Trial, Clinical Study Protocol and Community Case Study.
+The specialty sections of Frontiers in Microbiology welcome submission of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Technology and Code, Case Report, Classification, Clinical Trial and Systematic Review.